realYungi/pytorch-everyday/Yungi/Day 1/types-of-ML.md

 - once the data is labeled, a supervised learning algorithm can be used.
 - this can be used to repair damaged images or to erase unwanted objects from pictures.
 - But, you can fine tune your model depending on which results you would want.

+<h2>Reinforcement Learning</h2>

+- We have a learning system called the agent in this context, which can observe the environment, select and perform actions, and get rewards in return (or penalties in the form of negative rewards.

+- Then it learns by itself what is the **best strategy**, called **policy**.

+- Policy helps the agent to get the most reward over time.